DanielSchaack/stt-utils/README.md

 ### Optional - Optimizations
 - Maybe readjust ending condition of consumer thread
     - From Ending with last chunk into processing until done or threshold is met
-- Manage model outside of main thread to handle something like configurable uptime after usage for no constant reloading
 - Sound files are loaded on each use - add buffer after first read
 - Configuration without adjusting code
     - If frontend available - config editor